mion93/FaridHouse/README.md

 # MEDIA

 * All the images were provided by allthefreestock.com .
-* Logo was created with Adobe Photoshop.
+* Logo created with Adobe Photoshop.